miyagi-dev/miyagi/docs/configuration/options.md

-_headman_ works without setting any configuration by analyzing your files and guessing the correct template engine and template files extension.
-If this does not work or you want to customize it further, _headman_ offers many configuration options.
+_roundup_ works without setting any configuration by analyzing your files and guessing the correct template engine and template files extension.
+If this does not work or you want to customize it further, _roundup_ offers many configuration options.

 ## `assets`

-_Settings for assets that headman serves (independently from your components)._
+_Settings for assets that roundup serves (independently from your components)._

 ### `css`